MicrosoftDocs/connected-spaces/articles/mobile-app-download.md

 - You can install the app on multiple devices (iOS and Android).
 Whichever device you use, make sure to keep it up-to date-to get the latest experience, security, and bug fixes.

+> [!NOTE]
+> The Connected Store mobile app will also run on new Apple silicon-based devices.
+Microsoft has not validated full compatibility for the preview release.

 To download the app for your device, go to the Apple App Store or Google Play Store, or use the following direct links:

 - [Apple App Store](https://aka.ms/ConnectedStoreAppleApp)